A 16-year-old Invercargill teenager who punched a police officer about five times in the head has been released early from a youth justice residence.

 They included driving with a breath-alcohol level of 315mcg (limit for under-20s is zero), reckless driving, driving while disqualified and forbidden, failing to stop for police, assaulting police, resisting police, unlawfully taking a vehicle and attempting to unlawfully take a vehicle and common assault.

-Police and Child, Youth and Family representatives in a court have supported the teen's early release because of his good behaviour during the sentence.
+Police and Child, Youth and Family representatives in court yesterday supported the teen's early release because of his good behaviour during the sentence.

 The police summary of facts, which was not read in court yesterday, says the teen was driving a vehicle in the early hours of November 1 when police noticed a headlight was out.